 Political Prisoner Arash Sadeghi Denied Hospitalization Despite Loss of Arm Motion

-Political prisoner Arash Sadeghi’s loss of motion in his right arm hasn’t persuaded the authorities of Evin Prison to allow him to receive proper medical treatment in a hospital outside the prison, his wife Golrokh Iraee Ebrahimi told the Center for Human Rights in Iran (CHRI).
+Political prisoner Arash Sadeghi’s loss of motion in his right arm hasn’t persuaded the authorities of Rajaee Shahr Prison to allow him to receive proper medical treatment in a hospital outside the prison, his wife Golrokh Iraee Ebrahimi told the Center for Human Rights in Iran (CHRI).

 “The last time I visited Arash was on August 7,” Ebrahimi told CHRI on August 16, 2019.
 “His right arm was badly swollen and had become completely numb.
 Arash said he has lost movement from his shoulder down to the tip of his fingers.”